hci-sys/LearningInNature/usability_testing_checkin.md

 | Labeling/Signifiers | Start button for navigation is unclear (just says "start") | 2 |
 | Visibility | Stopping Navigation has no error message | 3 |

+### Issue 1
+Step: Check to see if the plant was identified correctly

+### Issue 2
+Step: Check to see if the plant was identified correctly

+### Issue 3
+Step: Take another image of the plant if necessary

+### Issue 4
+Step: Verify Trail Details and Begin Navigation

+### Issue 5
+Step: Navigate along the trail

 Changed pop-up message + color indicators to having a pop-up message after each picture taken indicating whether or not the user should retake the picture.

 # Usability Test